 For your second day, slightly outside the Altstadt are several interesting areas that offer a distinctly different flavor than the cobblestoned center of Zurich.
 Teens will particularly enjoy wandering around the edgier, design-driven shops built under the railroad tracks at Im Viadukt; its food hall offers a bounty of local specialties.
 Adjacent Frau Gerolds Garden is a kitschy hangout constructed from large shipping containers.
 On a pretty day, sit outside and enjoy the garden and vibe.
 It’s one of the funkier travel destinations in Switzerland.

 Take a 5-minute cable car ride to Felsenegg for unbeatable views of Europe.
 Go just for the views or stay for lunch at the restaurant.
 If the weather doesn’t cooperate, instead check out Alpamare, the biggest indoor water park in Europe.
 It offers something for everyone, from kid-friendly zero-depth entry pools to a vast array of slides and water features.
 We don’t know any children who turn down a water park while on a family holiday!

 At dinnertime, venture to Jura Blick for fondue, an authentic Swiss dining experience in the forest.
-It’s an easy train ride away on the S10 to the top of Uetliberg and then walk down the mountain about 20 minutes.
+It’s an easy train ride away on the S10 to the top of Uetliberg and then a 20-minute walk down the mountain.
 Don’t forget to make a reservation.